sandeepanumalla/To-do-list-App/README.md

 - Admins can access user management features.
 - Admins can view user tasks for administrative purposes.

-### Security and Privacy:

-- TaskMaster prioritizes user data security and privacy.
-- Authentication and authorization mechanisms ensure data protection.
-- User data is encrypted and stored securely.

 ### Web
 Application is available on below localhost with port 8081